 Cons:

 Verdict: Storyflow is what happens when you build a visual thinking tool around AI from day one instead of bolting it on later.
-It's the only tool where AI genuinely understands your creative process across your entire workspace.
-The Tactics system transforms how you learn frameworks—you're not studying theory and then trying to remember it later, you're learning and executing simultaneously with expert guidance at every step.
+The Tactics system also changes how you learn frameworks: you execute with expert guidance at each step rather than studying theory and trying to remember it later.
 If you've been frustrated by shallow AI features that only generate a few bullet points, or if you're tired of switching between multiple tools that don't talk to each other, Storyflow is the upgrade that actually changes how you work.
 For creators, strategists, and anyone who needs AI that works with their thinking instead of next to it, this is the clear winner.

 Miro is a collaborative online whiteboard platform used by millions of teams for everything from brainstorming to sprint planning.